 These are some things to remember when negotiating rates for writing for publication online and in digital media.
 And please send us your accounts of successful negotiations.

-- These are copyright work and the rates suggested are for limited licences: each extra use licensed attracts an extra fee.
+- These are copyright works and the rates suggested are for limited licences: each extra use licensed attracts an extra fee.

-- If the website wants to make further use of the work - whether on another website, on paper or on shiny disk - it is usually down to the freelance to do the thinking for them: "OK, what do you need?
+- If the website wants to make further use of the work - whether on another website or on paper - it is usually down to the freelance to do the thinking for them: "OK, what do you need?
 The German website?
 The Portuguese?
 And the Russian magazine?
 How about 60% extra?"
 To be charitable, editors are trying to think about the content and quite reasonably want not to think about copyright at the same time, so the freelance needs to do the thinking and make the way smooth.

 - The rates are suggested as minima from which freelances will negotiate upward according to their experience and specialist knowledge and the value of the work.